shankarmpgit/Nl-to-OpenAPI/README.md

 # NL-to-OpenAPI
 This repository contains the NL-to-OpenAPI dataset for structured data retrieval evaluation.
+It also contains the prompts used to generate the lexical queries, semantic queries and summary portions of the data.

 # Data: